 Always check for contraindications, especially Deep vein thrombosis to ensure it is safe to perform sports massage.

 Position the patient on a firm base, preferably a massage table.
-Lie face down with the feet relaxed, either by supporting with a rolled towel, or allowing the feet to hang over the end of the massage table.
+Lie face down with the feet relaxed, either by supporting them with a rolled towel, or allowing the feet to hang over the end of the massage table.

 - Light effleurage